aptech/docs/docs/CR-gdaWriteSome.rst

 Remarks
 -------

-This command overwrites part of the variable varname in filename with the data contained in x.
-The new data is written to varname beginning at the position indicated by index.
+This command overwrites part of the variable *varname* in *filename* with the data contained in *x*.
+The new data is written to *varname* beginning at the position indicated by *index*.

-If index is a scalar, it will be interpreted as the indexth element of the variable.
-Thus if varname references a 10x5 matrix, an index of 42 would indicate the 42nd element, which is equivalent to the [8,2] element of the matrix (remember that GAUSS matrices are stored in row major order).
-If index is an Nx1 vector, then N must equal the number of dimensions in the variable referenced by varname.
+If *index* is a scalar, it will be interpreted as the *indexth* element of the variable.
+Thus if *varname* references a 10x5 matrix, an index of 42 would indicate the 42nd element, which is equivalent to the :math:`[8,2]` element of the matrix (remember that GAUSS matrices are stored in row major order).
+If *index* is an Nx1 vector, then *N* must equal the number of dimensions in the variable referenced by *varname*.

-If varname references a string, then index must be a scalar containing an index into the string in characters.
+If *varname* references a string, then *index* must be a scalar containing an index into the string in characters.

-gdaWriteSome may not be used to extend the size of a variable in a GDA.
+:func:`gdaWriteSome` may not be used to extend the size of a variable in a GDA.
-If there are more elements (or characters for strings) in x than there are from the indexed position of the specified variable to the end of that variable, then gdaWriteSome will fail.
-Call gdaAppend to append data to an existing variable.
+If there are more elements (or characters for strings) in *x* than there are from the indexed position of the specified variable to the end of that variable, then :func:`gdaWriteSome` will fail.
+Call :func:`gdaAppend` to append data to an existing variable.

-The shape of x need not match the shape of the variable referenced by varname.
-If varnum references an NxK matrix, then x may be any LxM matrix (or P-dimensional array) that satisfies the size limitations described above.
-If x contains R elements, then the elements in x will simply replace the indexed element of the specified variable and the subsequent R-1 elements (as they are laid out in memory).
+The shape of *x* need not match the shape of the variable referenced by *varname*.
+If *varnum* references an NxK matrix, then *x* may be any LxM matrix (or P-dimensional array) that satisfies the size limitations described above.
+If *x* contains *R* elements, then the elements in *x* will simply replace the indexed element of the specified variable and the subsequent R-1 elements (as they are laid out in memory).

-If varname references a string array, then the size of the overall variable will change if the sum of the length of the string array elements in x is different than the sum of the length of the elements that they are replacing.
+If *varname* references a string array, then the size of the overall variable will change if the sum of the length of the string array elements in *x* is different than the sum of the length of the elements that they are replacing.

 In this case, if the variable increases in size, then the variable data